okami101/vuetify-admin/packages/docs/guide/crud/list.md

 ## Pagination

-By default, `VaDataIterator` will use the default vuetify pagination control which allows direct page control navigation as well as number of shown item per page.
+By default, `VaList` will use the default vuetify pagination control which allows direct page control navigation as well as number of shown item per page.
 Use `itemsPerPage` and `itemsPerPageOptions` in order to initialized the maximum number of shown item per page.

 This default control is totally replaceable by your own pagination control.
 Use `footer` slot property for that and set `hideDefaultFooter` prop to `true`.
 This slot will provide all pagination context infos as well as server-side total of items.